yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/language-features/delegates/relaxed-delegate-conversion.md

  [!code-vb[VbVbalrRelaxedDelegates#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module1.vb#9)]

- Aşağıdaki örnek yalnızca geçerli olduğunda, `Option Strict` ayarlanır `Off`.
+ The following example is valid only when `Option Strict` is set to `Off`.

  [!code-vb[VbVbalrRelaxedDelegates#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module2.vb#14)]

-## <a name="dropping-function-returns"></a>Bırakma işlevi döndürür
+## <a name="dropping-function-returns"></a>Dropping Function Returns
- Gevşek temsilci dönüşümü bir işleve atamanızı sağlar bir `Sub` temsilci, etkili bir şekilde işlev dönüş değeri yoksayılıyor.
-Ancak, atanamaz bir `Sub` için bir işlev temsilcisi.
-Aşağıdaki örnekte, işlevin adresini `doubler` atandığı `Sub` temsilci `Del3`.
+ Relaxed delegate conversion enables you to assign a function to a `Sub` delegate, effectively ignoring the return value of the function.
+However, you cannot assign a `Sub` to a function delegate.
+In the following example, the address of function `doubler` is assigned to `Sub` delegate `Del3`.

  [!code-vb[VbVbalrRelaxedDelegates#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module1.vb#10)]